-- (1) Any cooked meat, poultry, of seafood that has 9.28 percent or less total fat will not have either solid fats or oils above the allowable limits. - (2) Any cooked meat, poultry, or seafood that has 9.28 percent or less total fat will have 3.53 ounce equivalent of lean protein per 100 grams.
+- (1) Any cooked meat, poultry, or seafood that has 9.28 percent or less total fat will not have either solid fats or oils above the allowable limits. - (2) Any cooked meat, poultry, or seafood that has 9.28 percent or less total fat will have 3.53 ounce equivalents of lean protein per 100 grams.

 The computation of Protein Food equivalents and Solid Fats or Oils components can be done in several ways.
-Two methods are described below and the user may choose the one that is convenient to them, because both computational methods give the same result.
-The examples in this chapter use method 2.
+The computation used in FPED is described below.